Hollins University: Academics

 Hollins offers small classes with a 9:1 student-teacher ratio in a variety of majors.
 The most popular majors are English, psychology, studio art, business, and biology.
 Currently Hollins offers graduate programs in dance (M.F.A.), creative writing (M.F.A.), children's literature (M.A., M.F.A.), liberal studies (M.A.L.S.), playwriting (M.F.A.), screenwriting and film studies (M.A., M.F.A.), and teaching (M.A.T.).
 As of 2011, Hollins offers a graduate-level certificate in Children's Book Illustration.

 Hollins was one of the first colleges in the nation to establish a study abroad program, launching Hollins Abroad-Paris in 1955.
 Approximately half of Hollins students have an international learning experience.
 Hollins runs its own programs in London and Paris; non-Hollins students are free to apply to the Hollins Abroad-London and-Paris programs.
 Hollins students can also study through Hollins-sponsored programs in Argentina, Germany, Ghana, Ireland, Italy, Greece, Japan, Mexico, Spain, South Africa, and in various other countries through the School for Field Studies.
 Hollins also sponsors an annual service-learning project in Lucea, Jamaica.

-In January, or J-Term, students follow their own independent course of study with a sponsoring professor, take off-campus internships, or study abroad with other Hollins students.
-The innovative 4-1-4 calendar, established in 1968, was one of the first in the nation.

-Hollins's peer tutoring center is known as the Center for Learning Excellence and includes the Writing Center, which offers students support and feedback on their writing interests, and the QR Center, established in 2002, which offers support to students enrolled in quantitative courses.